gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-organization.md

 Visiting the Settings section of your organization will give you a snapshot of your subscription and allow you to edit a few key aspects of your organization like changing the name and [transferring ownership](/gitkraken-client/gitkraken-organization/#transfer-ownership) of the organization.

 you can hide organizations that you do not wish to see from the sidebar view by checking the “Hide organization in the sidebar” box.
-You can also rename an organization by typing the desired name into **Organization Name** and then selecting save.
+You can also rename an organization by typing the desired name into **Organization Name** and then selecting "Save."

 <img src="/wp-content/uploads/gitkraken-organization-settings.png" class="img-responsive center img-bordered">